ohnotnow/dep-sandbox/README.md

 `ds` narrows that by running things like `npm install` or `composer require` inside a [nono](https://nono.sh) sandbox with a stripped back environment and access limited to your project and the key directories the tool needs (eg, `~/.cache/uv/`).

-A note on platforms: built on macOS, and tested on Ubuntu 24.04 using `secret-tool` for private package registries.
-The one hard Linux requirement is a kernel with [Landlock](https://landlock.io/) enabled, which any regular Debian or Ubuntu has.
+A note on platforms: built on macOS, and tested on Ubuntu 24.04 and Fedora 44 (SELinux enforcing, no drama) using `secret-tool` for private package registries.
+The one hard Linux requirement is a kernel with [Landlock](https://landlock.io/) enabled, which any regular Debian, Ubuntu or Fedora has.
 Raspberry Pi OS, sadly, does not, so no `ds` on your rpi.

 ## What it does